 Trick Geography USA helps students learn the names of states, capitals, and major geographic features using mnemonic images and phrases.
 Trick Geography World uses the same techniques to teach the names and locations of countries of the world and Canadian provinces along with their capital cities and important geographic features.
-Students learn states of the U.S. and countries of the world in regional groupings.
+Each of the other courses uses the same methodology for different continents.

 Lessons are presented by the teacher or parent from the teacher guide while students work in student books.
 Older students can do the course by themselves.